aciubuc/cognyte-challenge/README.md

 All the fontend files are under the 'fontend' folder in the [repository_directory].
 The main components are: `ResidenceForm`, `ResidencesList`, `MyHeatMap` and `AppNavBar` which should be pretty self explanatory.
-It uses various map APIs: leaflet, leaflet.heat, leaflet-geosearch You’ll need to have Node on your local development machine (but it’s not required on the server) How to use the React app in development mode?
+It uses various map APIs: leaflet, leaflet.heat, leaflet-geosearch For dev purposes you’ll need to have Node on your local development machine (but it’s not required on the server) How to use the React app in development mode?

 1) Run "npm install" in the main 'frontend' folder